Peter-ferraro/Intrusion-Prevention-Lab/README.md

 ### SIEM Tuning & Rule Escalation

 To ensure visibility for "Blocked" malware events, I modified local_rules.xml in the Wazuh Manager.
-I created a child rule (SID: 100005) that triggers specifically when Suricata logs a "Blocked" action, escalating the alert level from a default 3 to a critical 12.<br>
+I created a child rule (SID: 100005) that triggers specifically when Suricata logs a "Blocked" action, escalating the alert level from a default 3 to a critical 12.
+(Just as an added note, I did remove rule 100050 after I took this screenshot.
+It was a rule I was using to test the ticketing workflow.)<br>
 <br>

 <img width="3840" height="2064" alt="Screenshot 2026-03-09 152644" src="https://github.com/user-attachments/assets/c336761b-0daa-4b06-a567-e6b81fe0d633" /><br>